SCIENTIFIC BACKGROUND

 KSR2LEPLEPRMC3RMC4RMRAP2NTRK2PCSK1POMCSH2B1SIM1

 The feeling of hunger or satiety is controlled by the release of the hormones leptin and insulin, among others, from the adipocytes and beta cells of the pancreas into the bloodstream.
-Across the blood/brain barrier, leptin (LEP) interacts with its receptor (LEPR) in the hypothalamus.
+Once across the blood/brain barrier, leptin (LEP) interacts with its receptor (LEPR) in the hypothalamus.
 This results in the activation of proopiomelanocortin (POMC)-producing neurons.
 The prohormone POMC is converted to alpha-MSH (alpha-melanocyte stimulating hormone) by PCSK1 (proprotein convertase subtilisin/kexin type 1).
 PCSK1 is a neuroendocrine convertase that processes large precursor proteins, like POMC, into mature bioactive molecules, in this case, alpha-MSH.
 In a further step, alpha-MSH activates the melanocortin-4 receptor (MC4R), which induces a feeling of satiety.

 In addition to marked hyperphagia in infancy and early childhood (LEP, LEPR), other clinical abnormalities may include hypogonadotropic hypogonadism (LEP, LEPR), delayed pubertal progression (LEP), reddish hair (POMC), or diabetes insipidus with diarrhea-related malabsorption in the first years of life (PCSK1).
-Prior to molecular genetic diagnosis, determination of leptin bioactivity should be performed to differentiate functional leptin deficiency from biologically inactive leptin (with normal leptin levels).
+Prior to a molecular genetic diagnosis, determination of leptin bioactivity should be performed to differentiate functional leptin deficiency from biologically inactive leptin (with normal leptin levels).

 Two therapeutic approaches are currently available for the treatment of monogenic obesity.
 The recombinant analog of human leptin, the protein metreleptin, is used in patients with biologically inactive leptin or leptin deficiency and is administered subcutaneously.
-The melanocortin-4 receptor agonist setmelanotide is currently in clinical trials for obesity due to POMC deficiency, obesity due to causative variants in the LEP receptor, Prader-Willi syndrome (PWS), and others.
+The melanocortin-4 receptor agonist setmelanotide is currently in clinical trials for obesity due to POMC deficiency, obesity due to causative variants in the LEP receptor, Prader-Willi syndrome, and others.

 References